Parents and Carers

 You can also download our free “Breastfeeding Stretches” sheet below.

-Important: Always consult your healthcare practitioner before starting any new exercises or treatments to ensure they are safe and appropriate for your individual needs.
+Important: Always speak with your healthcare practitioner before starting any new exercises or making changes to your routine to ensure they’re appropriate for your individual needs.

 Back Pack Checks

-For professional advice and support on your child’s spinal health this year, please contact us to arrange an appointment with our experienced practitioners.
+For professional advice and support regarding your child’s posture, movement, or general musculoskeletal comfort, please contact us to arrange an appointment with one of our experienced practitioners.